SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 5. Indicate the unit of the data, for example, "C" for temperature values.
 6. Select the **Signed** checkbox if the register value should be interpreted as signed number.
 7. Select the **Enumeration type** checkbox if the register value should be interpreted as enumeration of discrete values.
 If **Enumeration type** is selected, you can click **Add value** to add mappings from a discrete value to a text to be shown for this value in the widget.
 Click **Remove value** to remove the mapping.
-8. Select the **Show status** checkbox if you want to show the current value of the register in the Fieldbus Device Widget.
+8. Select the **Show status** checkbox if you want to show the current value of the register in the UI, e.g. in the "Fieldbus device" widget.
-9. Select the **Update status** checkbox if you want to be able to edit the register from the Fieldbus Device Widget.
+9. Select the **Update status** checkbox if you want to be able to edit the register from the UI, e.g. the "Fieldbus device" widget.
 If **Update status** is selected, two additional fields **Minimum** and **Maximum** appear.
 Using these fields, you can constrain numerical values entered in the widget.
 10. Select the **Send measurement** checkbox if you want the values of the register to be regularly collected according to the transmit interval (see [above](#connect)).
 In this case, add a measurement type and a series to be used.
 For each measurement type, a chart is created in the **Measurements** tab.
 For each series, a graph is created in the chart.
-The unit is used for labelling the measurement in the chart and in the Fieldbus Device Widget.
+The unit is used for labelling the measurement in the chart and in the "Fieldbus device" widget.
 11. Select the **Raise alarm** checkbox if an alarm should be raised when the register is not zero in the device measurement.
 In this case, you can specify the type of the alarm raised, its text and its severity.
 Note, that there can only be one alarm active of a particular type for a particular device.
 12. Select the **Send event** checkbox if an event should be generated each time the value of the register changes.
 If **Send event** is selected, you can specify the type of event and the text in the event.
 13. Click **Save** to save your settings.